corefixhq/docs/docs/cicd-integration.md

-# DeepTraq Scanner — CI/CD Integration
+# CoreFix Scanner — CI/CD Integration

-Add DeepTraq security scanning to your existing pipeline with a single step.
+Add CoreFix security scanning to your existing pipeline with a single step.
 The scanner runs as a Docker container and can be dropped into any job that already checks out your code.

 ---

 ## How It Works in a Pipeline

 1. Your pipeline checks out the repository (as it normally does)
-2. Add the DeepTraq scan step — it mounts the workspace and runs the scanner
+2. Add the CoreFix scan step — it mounts the workspace and runs the scanner
 3. Results are written to an output directory and optionally emailed

 Store sensitive values as **secrets** in your CI/CD platform. `ORG_ID` can be a plain environment variable. `X_CFIX_API_KEY` must always be a secret.